SamirFarhat17/data-systems-architecture/README.md

-# machine-learning-optimization
+# data-systems-architecture
-Labs and assignments for EC500
+Labs and assignments for CS561